Rico Fire Department Prepares for COVID-19

 Directors considered and approved a resolution cancelling the election and a declaration deeming the candidates elected.
 Incumbents Tyler Lapp, Susan Robertson and Stacy Sheridan terms of office expire May 5, 2020, and were the only Rico citizens who submitted self-nominating petitions to be candidates for election to new three-year terms.

-Reviewed status of possible expansion to include West Fork and Groundhog areas south and southwest of Rico.
+Directors reviewed status of possible service area expansion to include West Fork and Groundhog areas south and southwest of Rico.
 Annual property tax revenue from the new area would be slightly more than 50% of the District's annual revenue from the existing Rico area.
 The new service area would be 4 to 5 times larger than the current Rico District.
 Annual cost to provide service to the proposed new area is unknown, and may be greater than the new property tax revenues.
-Expansion may not be in the best interest of RFPD.

 Todd Jones reported on "runs" since the previous Board meeting, EMT training which began earlier in 2020 and is in progress, and swiftwater/whitewater rescue training which is expected to be available for Department members during high-runoff season.